IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 ## Technical Details

-In IBM Cloud Foundry, the Node.js buildpack types have different names: "sdk-for-nodejs" for the IBM Node.js buildpack and "nodejs_buildpack" for the Open Source Node.js buildpack.
+In IBM Cloud Foundry, the Node.js buildpacks have different names: "sdk-for-nodejs" for the IBM Node.js buildpack and "nodejs_buildpack" for the Open Source Node.js buildpack.

 You can see these using the command `ibmcloud cf buildpacks | grep -i node`

 Two buildpack related details can optionally be specified when deploying Node.js applications:

-* a type of the buildpack to use (listed above) - this can be specified on the CLI
+* a which Node.js buildpack to use (listed above) - this can be specified on the CLI
 * a specific version of the Node.js engine - this can only be specified in the package.json file

 ## Deployment Examples

 It is possible to deploy with specific buildpack information in several ways:

-### Deploying a specific buildpack type
+### Deploying a specific buildpack

 #### CLI Deployment
 This specifies a specific Node.js buildpack that is already installed on the Cloud Foundry server.